-In order to judge how similar two objects are, we can compare their vector values, by using various Distance Metrics.
+To judge how similar two objects are, we can compare their vector values, by using various distance metrics.

-In the context of a Vector Search, Distance Metric is a function that takes two vectors as input and calculates a distance value between the vectors.
+In the context of vector search, similarity measures are a function that takes two vectors as input and calculates a distance value between them.
 The distance can take many shapes, it can be the geometric distance between two points, it could be an angle between the vectors, it could be a count of vector component differences, etc. Ultimately, we use the calculated distance to judge how close or far apart two vector embeddings are.
 These metrics are used in machine learning for classification and clustering tasks, especially in semantic search.

 Distance Metrics convey how similar or dissimilar two vector embeddings are.

-In this article, we explore the variety of distance metrics (Cosine, Dot product, Euclidean, Manhattan, and Hamming), the idea behind each, how they are calculated, and how they compare to each other.
+In this article, we explore the variety of distance metrics, the idea behind each, how they are calculated, and how they compare to each other.

 Vectors in Multi-Dimensional Space